Medard-1/Wed_26601_Medard_plsql_FinalProject/README.md

 # 📘 Advanced Database Programming & Auditing – Phase VII

-Welcome to **Phase VII** of our capstone project!
-In this stage, we enhance our e-commerce database system by implementing **advanced PL/SQL programming** and **auditing mechanisms**.
+In this phase, we enhance our e-commerce database system by implementing **advanced PL/SQL programming** and **auditing mechanisms**.
 These features ensure business logic enforcement, security, and user accountability 🚀.

 ---